Zadigo/nuxt-authentication/README.md

 A helper function which can be used to the user profile from the given API endpoint and populates the user state.

+## Module options

+`enabled`

+Enable or disable the module (default: `true`).

+`refreshEndpoint`

+The API endpoint to be used to refresh the access token (default: `'/api/token/refresh'`).

+'/api/token/refresh'

+`accessEndpoint`

+The API endpoint to be used to obtain a new access token (default: `'/api/token/access'`).

+`login`:

+The API endpoint to be used to log in (default: `'/login'`).

+`loginRedirectPath`

+The path to redirect the user to after a successful login (default: `'/'`).

+`strategy`

+The refresh strategy to be used when the access token expires (default: `'renew'`).

+Possible values:

+- `'renew'`: Attempt to refresh the access token using the refresh token.
+- `'fail'`: Do not attempt to refresh the access token and consider the user as logged out.
+- `'redirect'`: Redirect the user to the login page.

+`bearerTokenType`

+The type of the bearer token to be used in the `Authorization` header (default: `'Token'`).

+`accessTokenName`

+The name of the access token cookie (default: 'access').

+`refreshTokenName`

+The name of the refresh token cookie (default: 'refresh').

 ## Contribution

 <details>